dalmolingroup/orthoguide/README.md

 - `db_creation/`: Contains the R/bash code for creating the SQLite3 db used by the API

-- `orthoguide_api/`: Contains the backend API built with FastAPI.
-It serves rooting data from a pre-processed database.
-This directory also includes tests written with pytest.

-- `orthoguide_front/`: Contains the frontend single-page applicaiton built with Vue.js.
+- `orthoguide_front/`: Contains the frontend single-page application with SQLite-wasm built with Vue.js.

 # Serving the application